nthoang84/added-worker-effect/README.md

 #### Control flags for execution of subprograms

 In `main.R`, several control flags allow you to select which subprograms to run.
-It is recommended that you first extract data as an isolated step to ensure that the raw (and very large) data is downloaded correctly before proceeding with data cleaning and analysis.
+It is recommended that you first extract the data as an isolated step to ensure that the raw (and very large) dataset is downloaded correctly before proceeding with data cleaning and analysis.
+By default, all flags are turned off to avoid expensive computations until you are fully aware of the process.

 Now, I provide a description of each subprogram below and the expected outputs produced by them.